box/box-developer-changelog/content/2024/11-12-naming-change-apps-integrations.md

 ---
 # Apps & Integrations naming convention changes

-We will be changing the naming convention for apps & integrations to improve the clarity and consistency of our platform.
+We are changing the naming convention for apps & integrations to improve the clarity and consistency of our platform.

-You can expect to see the following updates:

 ## Developers